pluginium/pluginium.com/_content/posts/figma-how-to-build-figma-plugin.md

 ---
-title: How to Build a WordPress Plugin
+title: How to Build a Figma Plugin
-platform: wordpress
+platform: figma
 author: morgan-spencer
-date: 2024-04-20
+date: 2024-04-23
 ---

 ## Description